Dr. Robert B. Callahan was named the 11th president of Holy Family College, effective Jan. 30, 2018.

 A future where we are helping serve our region by continuously enrolling 1,000 working adults to finish their college degree.

 A future where we enroll 1,000 students in top-notch master degrees taking them beyond the bachelor’s degree to even deeper and broader skill sets needed by today’s leaders.

-I see a future where Silver Lake College of the Holy Family is a key economic driver for our region!
+I see a future where Holy Family College is a key economic driver for our region!
 Developing strategic partnerships with organizations of all kinds that also are committed to developing leaders grounded with strong faith and values.

 Our College will become a source of pride as a place that attracts students from all over the US and internationally that not only earn their degree here, but that end up working here, living here, and raising families here.